QuadnucYard/pigeonful-typ/README.md

 # Pigeonful

+Are you dreaming of becoming a pigeon?
+Now let's start!

-A typst package for creating splendid document similar to [研招网推免](https://yz.chsi.com.cn/tm/student/dlqtz/list.action) style.
+This is a typst package for creating splendid document similar to [研招网推免](https://yz.chsi.com.cn/tm/student/dlqtz/list.action) style.
+Have fun!

 ## Examples

+All of the examples below derive from web images.

 ### KFC